All Episodes

 We'll get to that in the course of the show.

-Uh news we made, nobody paid attention to.
+News we made, nobody paid attention to.

 They have also appointed another federal prosecutor.

-The DOJ is also going to be weighing in with this three-judge panel as it relates to Judge Emmett Sullivan's, you know, unbelievable in my view, misconduct in this particular case by not dropping the case and then literally inviting every group in the world that has a political agenda to weigh into this.
+The DOJ is also going to be weighing in with this three-judge panel as it relates to Judge Emmett Sullivan's, you know, unbelievable, in my view, misconduct in this particular case by not dropping the case and then literally inviting every group in the world that has a political agenda to weigh into this.

 So we'll hit that today as well.

-Um there are a lot of things angering me today.
+There are a lot of things angering me today.

-One the the most the more I see this interview, uh, this this video, rather, of what happened in Minneapolis with George Floyd.
+One, the most, the more I see this interview, this video rather, of what happened in Minneapolis with George Floyd, I get, I am now, I'm almost borderline apoplectic about it.

-We believe in due process, we believe in the presumption of innocence.
+We believe in the presumption of innocence.

 But with that said, our eyes show us so much wrong here.